Kierstin is a former wedding photographer who didn't enjoy beach weddings as much as you would think.

 Or maybe they did, but still, it's not nice.
 Be nice.

-You are Absolutely Not Going to Get Every Single Picture I Took
+10. You Are Absolutely Not Going to Get Every Single Picture I Took

 Why?
 Because I took thousands and although I'm good, I'm not that good and I don't want you to know that.
 You will see a choice few hundred and they will be amazing and the others will burn in Crappy-Wedding-Picture hell forever.
 This is best for both of us.